Useful Linux Commands Part 2

 Note: Running service will have “+” sign

-12. Restart a service: To restart any serice:
+12. Restart a service: To restart any service:

 13. Check service status: If you want to check any service status, run: